Harlinn/Harlinn.Windows/Readme/Overview.md

 ### Why put Harlinn in front of every dll name?
 To avoid naming conflicts.
 I own the harlinn.com domain, so it is unlikely that anybody would, by accident, put Harlinn in front of the name of their dll.
+These dlls are *not* drop-in replacements for the dlls that vcpkg and cmake generate, so I think it makes sense to ensure that they are uniquely named.

 ### What about the unit tests?
 A few of those are included, but still just a fraction of those available for the original packages.